Frequently Asked Questions

 Do you do musicals and train musical theater performers?

-Musical productions are not regularly produced by the department, though depending on the director’s interests and the available abilities of students, we have staged some musicals and many plays that incorporate a good deal of music.
+Musical productions are not regularly produced by the department, though we have staged some musicals and many plays that incorporate a good deal of music.
+We also offer coursework in Musical Theater Acting.
 Students interested in studying musical theater are encouraged to take appropriate courses in the Theater, Music, and Dance departments.
 Private voice lessons are available in the Music Department.
-Students interested in musicals also have the opportunity to participate in the Cabaret Troupe, a student-run organization that performs a musical on campus each year.
+Students interested in musicals also have the opportunity to participate in Off North Broadway, a student-run organization that performs musical cabarets on campus each year.

 Are auditions for departmental productions open to all students?

-Yes, combined auditions for the seminar and lab productions are held during the first week of each semester and are open not only to theater majors and minors, but to the entire student body and, at times, community members.
+Yes, combined auditions for the seminar and lab productions are held during the first week of each semester and are open not only to theater majors and minors, but to the entire student body.
 First-year students are encouraged to take part in auditions.
 Our productions typically involve a well-balanced mix of first-year students, sophomores, juniors, and seniors.
-Occasionally professional guest artists perform with students.
+Find out more here.

 Where are audition announcements posted?

-Open calls for auditions are announced through eblasts to our all-college student email directories, postings on our Facebook page, and physical posters hung throughout campus.
+Open calls for auditions are announced through e-blasts to our all-college student email directories, postings on our social media accounts, and physical posters hung throughout campus.
 Once the shows are cast, final cast lists are emailed to auditionees and posted on the call board near the elevator on the first floor of the JKB Theater.

 What do I need to do to prepare for an audition?